Estimating Nonseparable Selection Models: A Functional Contraction Approach: Introduction

-The rest of the paper is organized as follows.
-Section \ref{sec:model} formally introduces our model, with an illustrative example provided at the end.
-Section \ref{sec:main_results} presents the main theoretical results.
-In Section \ref{sec:estimation}, we describe the semi-parametric maximum likelihood estimator and its asymptotic properties.
-Section \ref{sec:monte_carlo} reports the results of our Monte Carlo simulations, and Section \ref{sec:applications} discusses various empirical applications.
-Finally, Section \ref{sec:conclusion} concludes.
-All proofs are delegated to the appendix.
+\paragraph{Outline} The rest of the paper is organized as follows.
+Section \ref{sec:model_results} formally introduces our model and presents the main theoretical results.
+In Section \ref{sec:estimation}, we describe our estimation strategy and establish the asymptotic properties of the estimators.
+Section \ref{sec:monte_carlo} reports results from our Monte Carlo simulations, and Section \ref{sec:applications} discusses the empirical application in \cite{cosconati2024competing}.
+Section \ref{sec:conclusion} concludes.
+All proofs are collected in the appendix.